 Condoms are one of the most effective forms of birth control available, preventing pregnancy 98% of the time when used correctly.
 Classified as a "barrier method," condoms act as a shield between you and your partner, preventing sperm from getting out and infection from getting in.

-When used correctly, condoms are effective 99% of the time at preventing the transmission of most infections, including vaginitis, trichomoniasis, pelvic inflammatory disease (PID), gonorrhea, chlamydia, syphilis, chancroid and HIV.
-Condoms offer some protection against the human papilloma virus (HPV), which can cause genital warts, the herpes simplex virus, which causes genital herpes, and the hepatitis-B virus.
-Condoms don't do a lot against critters, such as scabies or pubic lice, which hop from body to body with ease.
+When used correctly, condoms are effective 99% of the time at preventing the transmission of most infections, including vaginitis, trichomoniasis, pelvic inflammatory disease (PID), gonorrhea, chlamydia, syphilis, chancroid, and HIV.
+Condoms offer some protection against the human papillomavirus (HPV), which can cause genital warts, the herpes simplex virus, which causes genital herpes, and the hepatitis-B virus.
+Condoms don't do a lot of critters, such as scabies or pubic lice, which hop from body to body with ease.

 Most condoms are made from latex, an inexpensive material that is strong, stretchy and thin.
 Latex allows a great deal of sensation during intercourse and provides the best protection against STDs.
 Some people are allergic to latex, developing a persistent itch or rash when they use it.
 If you experience such symptoms, first try using condoms without spermicide -- many people who think they are allergic to latex are actually allergic to nonoxynol-9 -- and then switch to a plastic or skin condom only if the allergic reaction persists.